docker-archive/deploykit/README.md

 [![infrakit+linuxkit](./docs/images/infrakit_linuxkit_screencap.png)](https://www.youtube.com/watch?v=j50ovfRWpZM "InfraKit + LinuxKit")

-In this video, InfraKit is used to build a custom linux operating system (based on [linuxkit](https://github.com/linuxkit/linuxkit)) and deploy a cluster of virtual machine instances from a local Mac laptop to a bare-metal ARM server running on [Packet.net](https://packet.net).
+In this video, InfraKit is used to build a custom linux operating system (based on [linuxkit](https://github.com/linuxkit/linuxkit)).
+We then deploy a cluster of virtual machine instances on a local Mac laptop using the Mac Xhyve hypervisor (HyperKit).
+A cluster of 3 servers boot up in seconds and InfraKit orchestrates rolling updates when the custom OS image is updated with a different public key.
-It demonstrates some of the key concepts and components in InfraKit and shows how InfraKit can be used to implement an integrated workflow from custom OS image creation to cluster deployment and Day N management.
+We then deploy the same OS image to a bare-metal ARM server running on [Packet.net](https://packet.net), where the server uses custom ipxe boot directly from the localhost.
+It demonstrates some of the key concepts and components in InfraKit and shows how
+InfraKit can be used to implement an integrated workflow from custom OS image creation to cluster deployment and Day N management.
+The entire demo is published as a [playbook](docs/playbooks/README.md), and you can create your own playbooks too.

 ### Who InfraKit is for